pnggroup/libpng/contrib/oss-fuzz/README.txt

                             Original
  Filename                   or derived   Copyright          License
  =========================  ==========   ================   ==========
- build.sh*                  derived      2017, Glenn R-P    Apache 2.0
+ Dockerfile*                derived      2017, Glenn R-P    Apache 2.0 build.sh*                  derived      2017, Glenn R-P    Apache 2.0
  libpng_read_fuzzer.cc      derived      2017, Glenn R-P    Chromium
  libpng_read_fuzzer.options original     2015, Chrome Devs  Chromium
  png.dict                   original     2015, Chrome Devs  Chromium
  README.txt (this file)     original     2017, Glenn R-P    libpng

- * build.sh is a copy of the file used by oss-fuzz. png.dict and libpng_read_fuzzer.* are the actual files used by oss-fuzz, which retrieves them from the libpng repository at Github.
+ * Dockerfile and build.sh are copies of the files used by oss-fuzz. png.dict and libpng_read_fuzzer.* are the actual files used by oss-fuzz, which retrieves them from the libpng repository at Github.

 To do: exercise the progressive reader and the png encoder.